-This article ranks the 48 English ceremonial counties by population and size.
+This article ranks the 48 English ceremonial counties by their population and size.

 Where a county’s name is hyperlinked, you can click to read a more detailed article about that county.
-Population data is from the Office of National Statistics.
+Population data is from the Office of National Statistics, 2021 census.

 ---|---|---|